 Installing solar hot water is environmentally friendly, saves you energy and is a more cost effective water heating option in the long term.
-Rebates and incentives are available to help you go solar including; Power and Water purchasing your Renewable Energy Certificates (RECs), Australian Government programs, Alice Solar City and the new Solar Hot Water Retrofit Rebate program.
+Rebates and incentives are available to help you go solar including; Power and Water purchasing your Renewable Energy Certificates (RECs), Alice Solar City and the Solar Hot Water Retrofit Rebate program.

 The Solar Hot Water Retrofit Rebate program provides a financial incentive to pre-existing homes in the Northern Territory to replace electric systems with solar hot water systems.
 The rebate is designed to compensate for additional plumbing and roof structure upgrading that may be required to complete the installation.

 Residents may be eligible for a rebate of up to $1,000.
 The actual rebate depends on the modifications required to the roof and is based on solar hot water systems that replace electric systems and attract at least 20 RECs under the Mandatory Renewable Energy Target.
 For a list of the solar hot water systems attracting at least 20 RECs click here.

 Homes built in or prior to the year 2000 that have timber trusses in their roofs which will require reinforcement in order to support the new solar hot water system.
 Additional plumbing will also need to be completed.

 Homes built in or prior to the year 2000 that have steel trusses in their roofs which will only require additional plumbing.

 |* Power and Water reserves the right to change the rebate amount at any time.|

 To be eligible to claim the rebate, a number of conditions apply including the type of solar hot water system and place of residence of the installation.